alexei379/CarND-Advanced-Lane-Lines/writeup_template.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+While implementing this project I was using course materials, Q&A session video and discussion forums provided by Udacity.

 [//]: # (Image References)

 [original_chessboard]: ./camera_cal/calibration1.jpg "Original chessboard"